Home » Military Life » DIY Flag Burning Steps

 DIY Flag Burning Steps

 Each year, between Flag Day (June) and Independence Day (July), many hold ceremonies to properly dispose of the American Flag.
 These ceremonies often result in the burning of an American Flag that has become worn through use and is no longer serviceable.
+It is important to note that flag burning of any kind is permitted under the law.
+A U.S. Supreme Court decision upholds that right, as we will examine here.

-Burning an American flag is addressed in the United States Flag Code and there are specific procedures required to dispose of a worn, damaged, or no-longer-serviceable American flag.
+Burning an American flag is addressed in the United States Flag Code, and there are specific procedures required to dispose of a worn, damaged, or no-longer-serviceable American flag.

 Flag burning is serious business, and there is an important safety component associated with any ceremony designed to properly burn a flag.
-The largest source of house fires in America involves unattended heat sources including open flame.
+The largest source of house fires in America involves unattended heat sources, including open flame.
 Do not leave a source of flame or ignition unattended, do not burn a flag without a fire extinguisher, and do not let children handle flame or ignition sources.

 To conduct a private disposal ceremony, the Veterans of Foreign Wars advises the following steps: